Advent International: Investments

 Advent began to invest in Poland in 1995.
-In total, they have made 13 investments in Poland across multiple sectors, including construction materials, food and beverages, financial services, rail equipment, construction chemicals and the cable industry.
+In total, the firm has made 13 investments in Poland across multiple sectors, including construction materials, food and beverages, financial services, rail equipment, construction chemicals, and the cable industry.

-It acquired the British variety store chain Poundland in 2002, and has investments in the Fat Face clothing brand and extended warranty firm Domestic & General.
+Advent acquired the British variety store chain Poundland in 2002, and has investments in the Fat Face clothing brand and extended warranty firm Domestic & General.

-In 2004, Advent-owned fund Viva Ventures bought the Bulgarian state-owned telecoms monopoly Bulgarian Telecommunications Company (now Vivacom).
+In 2004, Advent-owned fund Viva Ventures bought the Bulgarian state-owned telecoms monopoly Bulgarian Telecommunications Company.
 The company was sold to AIG in 2007.

 In 2005, founder of lululemon athletica Chip Wilson partnered with Advent and Highland Capital Partners to sell a 48% minority stake in lululemon athletica.

-Advent bought a majority ownership of Bradco Supply, a leading distributor of building products in 2008.
+Advent bought a majority ownership of Bradco Supply, a leading distributor of building products, in 2008.

-It has acquired a number of companies in Central and Eastern Europe through its dedicated regional funds.
+The firm has acquired a number of companies in Central and Eastern Europe through its dedicated regional funds.
 These include Romanian Ceramica IASI, one of Romania’s leading ceramic bricks and clay roof tiles producers, Bolix, a leading Polish producer of construction chemicals, Dufa Deutek, Romania’s largest decorative paints producer, and LaborMed Pharma, which manufactures and distributes generic pharmaceuticals primarily for cardiovascular and central nervous system ailments.

-In 2007, its Asia affiliate Seavi Advent led the restructuring of Yangzijiang Shipbuilding, one of China's largest privately owned shipbuilders, and successfully listed the company on the Singapore Exchange; making it one of the largest IPOs by a foreign company in Singapore.
+In 2007, its Asia affiliate Seavi Advent led the restructuring of Yangzijiang Shipbuilding, one of China's largest privately owned shipbuilders, and successfully listed the company on the Singapore Exchange, making it one of the largest IPOs by a foreign company in Singapore.

 In March 2009, Advent announced the acquisition of a controlling interest in Fifth Third Processing Solutions, the payment processing business of Fifth Third Bank in a $2.35 billion transaction.
 The transaction represented one of the largest private equity transactions completed in 2009, amidst the 2008 financial crisis.
 The deal was completed in June 2009.

-In November 2009, it announced a public tender offer to acquire 100% of Wydawnictwa Szkolne i Pedagogiczne S.A.
+In November 2009, the firm announced a public tender offer to acquire 100% of Wydawnictwa Szkolne i Pedagogiczne S.A.
 (WSiP), the largest Polish educational publisher.

-In April 2010, it took over the company DFS in the United Kingdom.
-In August 2010, Advent International was credited with spawning the takeover of Mexicana Airlines by an outside investor group.
-Advent International has no equity investment stakes in the takeover according to published sources.
+In April 2010, Advent took over retailer DFS in the United Kingdom.
+In August 2010, Advent International was credited with spawning the takeover of Mexicana Airlines by an outside investor group, Advent International has no equity investment stakes in the takeover according to published sources.
+The next month, Advent sold Poundland to Warburg Pincus for £200 million.